raphsenn/house-price-prediction/README.md

 # house-price-prediction
-Simple Neural Network (raw python, just using numpy) to predict house prices over a kaggle dataset.
+Simple Neural Network (raw python, just using numpy) to predict house prices over a kaggle dataset (Boston House Prices).

 ### About the dataset